NOTICE : Parking validation stickers for RIC community available at Campus Police office. Click for details.

 Scholarship assistance is available to graduate students through the Elizabeth S. Carr Trust Fund, for students in the elementary/early childhood education programs, and through the Rhode Island College Alumni Association.
 The Harrower Family Award is available through the Department of English and the graduate dean.
 Specific information on these and other scholarships is available from the Dean of Graduate Studies, the Office of Student Financial Aid, and for alumni scholarships, the Office of Alumni Affairs.

 In addition to offering Rhode Island College Graduate Student Scholarships, the School of Social Work offers Master of Social Work Graduate Scholarships to full-time M.S.W. students.
 These scholarships are used to match Federal Work Study funds to enable recipients to obtain paid field placements in non-profit agencies and organizations.
-To be eligible for these scholarships, students should file the Free Application for Federal Student Aid (FAFSA), which can be obtained from the Office of Student Financial Aid.
+To be eligible for these scholarships, students should file the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
 The School of Social Work also offers the following scholarships to second-year students enrolled full time in the M.S.W. program: the Juanita Handy Scholarship, awarded to a minority and/or woman student, and the Mary G. Davey Scholarship, awarded to a student who is dedicated to child welfare.
 Specific information and requirements can be obtained from the dean of the School of Social Work.

 The Career Development Center provides information to students who are seeking part-time employment during the academic year or summer employment.
 Employment opportunities may occur on and off campus, and many of them are career oriented.
 One source of employment is the Federal Work-Study Program, which is based on financial need.
 However, students who do not apply for financial aid and/or who are not eligible for financial aid may also be employed in designated career-oriented and other jobs both on and off campus.
 Interested students should register for employment with the Office of Student Employment located in the Career Development Center.